 |Page 1||Options: Reset|

-Meet radiant Robin!
-This pretty fawn girl is about 3 years old and is being fostered near Tulsa, OK.
-Robin is spayed, micro-chipped, and up-to-date on all vaccinations.
-She adores adults and children, and is non-reactive to her foster Bullmastiff sister, but not fond of smaller dogs.
-Robin loves to sit in your lap and is very affectionate!
-For more information on Robin, or to make her part of your family, please email us at: firstname.lastname@example.org.
+Meet breathtaking Boomer!
+This gorgeous guy is about 6 years old and is being fostered near Tulsa, OK.
+Boomer is neutered, micro-chipped, and up-to-date on all vaccinations.
+He is house-trained, affectionate, and wants to please.
+Boomer also walks really well on a leash.
+He is a big boy, weighing in at 124 pounds, so he's slimming down some to get ready for swimsuit season.
+Boomer tested low-positive for heartworms, so will take medicine for treatment that is easy to give and provided by ABARS.
+He's been around children as young as 7 and loves kids!
+He has chased rabbits at his foster home, so isn't fond of cats either, and would like to be an only dog so he can have as much love as possible.
+For more information on Boomer, or to make him part of your family, please email us at: email@example.com.
 PLEASE NOTE: Adopters are only considered with a completed application.
 Please visit www.bullmastiff.us/rescue to apply.
 Remember - Adoption is always the best option!
 If you can't help by adopting a homeless Bullmastiff, please consider making a donation to ABA Rescue Services.
 (Less)

 American Bullmastiff Association Rescue Service